apurvamalankar806-sketch/WeatherLens-India-project/README.md

 (`rain_tomorrow = rain_sum > 0`), the model was essentially
 given the answer alongside the question.

+Feature importance analysis confirmed this — `rain_sum` accounted for 70% of the model's decision making, far higher than any genuine weather feature.

 ### Who is this for?
 - **General users** → Want to know if it will rain today based on conditions
 - **Data analysts** → Want to explore Indian weather trends interactively